hedgedoc/hedgedoc/docs/content/dev/config.md

 ## How the config code works

-The config of HedgeDoc is split up into **eight** different modules:
+The config of HedgeDoc is split up into **nine** different modules:

 `app.config.ts`
 : General configuration of the app